How EMDR Therapy for Trauma Helps You Process Grief and Loss

 - Dana Carretta-Stein

-- 3 min read
+- 4 min read

 Grief isn’t just sadness.
 It’s a full-body, full-brain experience that can alter your sense of time, safety, and meaning.

-You might feel numb one minute and flooded the next.
-You might struggle to focus, sleep, or function.
-You may feel like the world has moved on while you’re standing still.
+You might feel numb one minute and flooded with emotion the next.
+It’s common to struggle with focus, sleep, or daily tasks.
+You may feel as if the world has moved on while you’re standing still.
 This is because grief impacts the very systems that regulate our emotions and reactions.

-The amygdala (our fear center) becomes hyper-alert.
-The prefrontal cortex (which helps with logic and planning) can go offline.
+The amygdala, our fear center, becomes hyper-alert.
+The prefrontal cortex, responsible for logic and planning, can go offline.
 Even your immune system and digestion can shift in response to deep emotional pain.

-And if you have a history of trauma, grief can hit even harder.
+If you have a history of trauma, grief can hit even harder.
 It stirs up old wounds, awakens attachment injuries, and compounds what your nervous system is already holding.
+This is why many people seeking EMDR therapy for trauma also carry unresolved grief—sometimes from recent losses, sometimes from long ago.

 The suddenness of the death

-The moment you got the news
+The moment you received the news

-The last conversation
+The last conversation you had

-The guilt or helplessness
+Feelings of guilt or helplessness

 The things you never got to say

-Rather than forcing you to relive the pain, EMDR helps you reprocess it—so the memory no longer sends your nervous system into overdrive.
+This is where EMDR therapy becomes incredibly supportive.
+Rather than forcing you to relive the pain, EMDR helps you reprocess it.
+This way, the memory no longer sends your nervous system into overdrive.

 ✨ You still remember.